Digital-Identity-Labs/shin/README.md

 If your IdP has different paths, metrics groups or reloadable services you can specify them as options.

-Functions in the top-level Shin module can also be passed a based URL if no configuration is needed.
+Functions in the top-level Shin module can also be passed a base URL if no configuration is needed.

 ### Downloading raw metrics